 Bio-oils

-Bio-oils are high flash-point fuels and are like conventional fuels in many ways.
-Safe operation is not considered a challenge.
+Bio-oils are high-flashpoint fuels that resemble conventional maritime fuels in many ways.
+Technology and safe operations are mature and not considered a challenge.

 Vessel emissions